System-Mediated Attention Imbalances Make Vision-Language Models Say Yes: Error Analysis

+There is likewise mechanistic evidence more directly in favour of our account.
+If indeed late-layer system attention encourages cross-modal aggregation of representations --- i.e. representations that are coarser-grained and more global, we predict that the presence of this attention would make image and text representations more similar.
+By implication, \textit{removing} this attention should make them \textit{less} similar.

+Confirming our predictions, redistributing system attention significantly lowers image-text cosine similarity in late decoder layers across our benchmarks.
+Using a paired t-test and Wilcoxon sign-rank test, we consistently obtain Holm-corrected p-values of less than 0.001 as shown in Table \ref{tab:cos_sim}.
+Layers without intervention show no change.

-While indirect, this evidence further underscores the close association between system-mediated attention imbalances and the yes-bias.
+Both these lines of evidence underscore the close association between system-mediated attention imbalances and the yes-bias.
 An image-centric account, by contrast, fails to predict the specific failure modes of system-based interventions.